 MSA / County

-The Gadsden MSA is comprised entirely of Etowah County which covers five hundred thirty-five (535) square miles in area with Gadsden being its largest city and county seat.
-Etowah County consists of 11 Separate Cities: Gadsden, Attalla, Rainbow City, Southside, Altoona, Glencoe, Hokes Bluff, Reese City, Ridgeville, Sardis City and Walnut Grove.
-Etowah County’s 2010 census population of 104,430 is ranked 11th in the state, out of 67 counties.
-Etowah County’s (Gadsden’s MSA) Civilian Labor Force 44,114 (December 2017) unemployment 3.4%.
+The Gadsden MSA is comprised entirely of Etowah County, which covers five hundred thirty-five (535) square miles in area, with Gadsden being its largest city and county seat.
+Etowah County consists of 11 Separate Cities: Gadsden, Attalla, Rainbow City, Southside, Altoona, Glencoe, Hokes Bluff, Reese City, Ridgeville, Sardis City, and Walnut Grove.
+Etowah County’s 2020 census population of 103,162 is ranked 11th out of 67 counties in the state.
+Etowah County’s (Gadsden’s MSA) Civilian Labor Force 39,020 (April 2023) unemployment 1.9%.

 Gadsden is predominately single-family housing and commercial retail development.
-The Gadsden Country Club area, as well as Rainbow City and Southside, are three of Etowah County’s most affluent communities.
-The average household income within a five-mile radius exceeds $66,779 and area homes range from $150,000 to $1,000,000+.
+The Gadsden Country Club area, Rainbow City, and Southside are three of Etowah County’s most affluent communities.
+The average household income within a five-mile radius exceeds $66,779, and area homes range from $150,000 to $1,000,000+.

 VITAL STATISTICS OF ETOWAH COUNTY